"

 Another issue is the potential for dry eyes, which can be exacerbated by prolonged contact lens wear.
 The lenses can reduce the amount of oxygen reaching the cornea, leading to discomfort and dryness (OnlyMyHealth, 2025).
 This condition, known as hypoxia, can weaken the eye’s defense system, making it more susceptible to infections and other complications.

-Moreover, improper use of contact lenses, such as sleeping in lenses not designed for overnight wear, can increase the risk of severe eye problems.
-Reports have shown that such practices can lead to corneal infections and even necessitate corneal transplants in extreme cases (Harvard Health, 2021).
+Also, improper use of contact lenses, such as sleeping in lenses not designed for overnight wear, can increase the risk of severe eye problems.
+Reports have shown that such practices can lead to corneal infections and even require corneal transplants in extreme cases (Harvard Health, 2021).
 These risks highlight the importance of proper lens care in order to minimize potential negative effects on eye health.

 References